wallabyway/run-autolisp-via-aps/README.md

 ## Vibe Coded - Prompt

-This tool was created based on the following prompt:
+This tool was created based on the following prompt with both `llms-full.txt` and `llms-autolisp.txt` :

 > "Help me write a python cli tool, that sends script to APS Design Automation for Autocad without any C# or compile step like a DLL since I'm running on a mac.
 >